andyhsim/local-load-balancer/getting-started.md

 Effective June 01, 2019, IBM Cloud will no longer market or sell our Local Load Balancer service.
 As a customer, you can still receive support for this service until its End of Support date, which has yet to be announced.
 A 90-day EOS notification email will be sent at a later date.
 Customers are encouraged to upgrade to our latest full-featured load balancing offering: [IBM Cloud Load Balancer](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-getting-started).
 {: important}

-To get started with the IBM© Local Load Balancer, navigate to the order page in the IBM Cloud catalog:
+To get started with the IBM© Local Load Balancer, you will first need to order it using the instructions here.
+{: shortdesc}

+To do so, navigate to the order page in the IBM Cloud catalog:

 1. From your browser, open the [IBM Cloud catalog ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com){:new_window} and log into your account.
 2. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the top left, then click **Classic Infrastructure**.